otaviocc/obsidian-microblog/README.md

 2. Create a feature branch for the changes
 3. Commit the changes and push them to the forked repository
 4. Submit a pull request

-## Disclaimer

-This project is neither affiliated with Micro.blog nor Obsidian.
-This is a community maintained plugin.